European Market Infrastructure Regulation (EMIR)

 In the EU, the following steps still need to be taken in order to fully implement the European Market Infrastructure Regulation (EMIR):

-In line with the EMIR provisions, the European Commission started the review of the legislation in 2015.
+In line with the EMIR provisions, the European Commission started the review of the legislation in 2015 and this lead to a total of three main framework pieces of EMIR legislation:

 List of CCPs authorised or recognised by ESMA